jeremyreeder/gridscout/docs/_posts/2023-10-16-the-greatest-songs-of-the-20th-century.md

 - *Enter Sandman*, by Metallica

 Your favorite may not be on this list.
 I didn't overlook it, I just don't like it as much as you do.
+Your choices remain acceptable, as long as you didn't pick anything by the Beatles.